sam-gordon-f/sam-gordon-f.github.io/_posts/Technical Series/cloudformation-series/2020-02-06-cloudformation-parameters-dynamic.md

 The source (service) for the value can currently be from

-> ssm: Systems Manager Parameter Store plaintext parameter.
+> ssm: Systems Manager Parameter Store plaintext parameter.<br>
-> ssm-secure: Systems Manager Parameter Store secure string parameter.
+> ssm-secure: Systems Manager Parameter Store secure string parameter.<br>
 > secretsmanager: AWS Secrets Manager secret.

 For example, if i have the following ssm parameter defined (similar to the previous example)